grantcolley/blazor-solution-setup/README.md

         }
     }
 ```
 > **_NOTE:_**
+> **Blazor Web Assembly** applications allow you to add a message handler, `AuthorizationMessageHandler`, when registering the typed *IWeatherForecastService* `HttpClient`.
+This will automatically ensure the access token is added to the header of outgoing requests using it.
+>
+> **Blazor Server** applications don't have a message handler `AuthorizationMessageHandler`.
+Furthermore, you can't create a custom message handler to add the access token to outgoing requests because the `TokenProvider` is registered as *Scoped*.
+The reason it won't work is message handler lifetime is controlled by the `IHttpClientFactory`, which manages message handlers seperately from `HttpClient` instances.
+Message handlers are kept open for two minutes, regardless of whether your custom message handler was registered as *Transient*.
+You also can't inject a service provider in order to get the `TokenProvider` because the service provider is *scoped* to the message handler.

+> **_NOTE:_**
 > The **_WeatherForecastService_** service uses the `IHttpClientFactory` interface to ensure the sockets associated with each `HttpClient` instance are shared, thus preventing the issue of socket exhaustion.
 >
 > `IHttpClientFactory` can be registered by calling `AddHttpClient`.
-Alternatively register a typed client to accept an HttpClient parameter in its constructor.
+Alternatively register a typed client to accept an `HttpClient` parameter in its constructor.
 >
 >             services.AddHttpClient(..) // registers IHttpClientFactory